justin-dele0n/justin-dele0n/README.md

 <h1 align="center">Hi 👋 I'm Justin DeLeon</h1>

 # 🎓 About Me:
 I am a ML focused Computer Science student at The University of Maryland College Park, passionate about expanding my knowledge within AI through creating robust applications.
 Currently, I'm working at a startup, AI Powered Mobility where I'm researching applications and capabilites of ML/AI Transformer/Vision Models.
-Feel free to contact me at my email at jydeleon [at] terpmail [dot] umd [dot] edu
+Feel free to contact me at my email at: jydeleon [at] terpmail [dot] umd [dot] edu

 ## 🚀 What I'm Up To